 The products that result from the breakdown (metabolism) of the opioid meperidine can cause seizures.

-When taken with certain other drugs, some opioids can cause a serious disorder called serotonin syndrome.
+When taken with certain other drugs, some opioids can cause a serious disorder called serotonin syndrome Serotonin Syndrome Serotonin syndrome is a potentially life-threatening drug reaction that tends to cause high body temperature, muscle spasms, and anxiety or delirium.
+Serotonin is a chemical that transmits impulses... read more .
 This syndrome is characterized by confusion, tremors, involuntary muscle spasms or twitching, agitation, excessive sweating, and a high body temperature.

 Taking too much of an opioid at once (overdose) is life threatening.
+In the United States in 2017, there were about 47,600 deaths from opioid overdose.
 Breathing becomes dangerously slow and shallow and may stop.
 The lungs may fill with fluid.
 Blood pressure, heart rate, and body temperature may decrease, and pupils constrict (becoming like pinpoints).
 Eventually, people become unconscious or die, usually because breathing stops.
-Combining opioids with alcohol or other sedatives is potentially lethal.
+Combining opioids with alcohol or other sedatives is even more lethal.

 Opioids themselves do not cause many long-term complications other than dependence.
 Some people have minor side effects such as chronic constipation, excessive sweating, sleepiness, or decreased libido.
-However, many complications can result from sharing needles with another person and from unknowingly injecting other substances with the opioid.
+However, many complications can result from sharing needles Complications Drugs may be swallowed, smoked, inhaled through the nose as a powder (snorted), or injected.
+When drugs are injected, their effects may occur more quickly, be stronger, or both.
+Drugs may be... read more with another person and from unknowingly injecting other substances with the opioid.

 Opioid withdrawal is uncomfortable but not life threatening.
 Symptoms can appear as early as 4 hours after opioid use stops and generally peak within 48 to 72 hours.
 They usually subside after about a week, although the time frame can vary considerably depending on which opioid is used.